beritou/kalix-jvm-sdk/samples/java-spring-choreography-saga-quickstart/README.md

 ## Cross Entity Field Uniqueness

-A common challenge in building event-driven applications is achieving consistency across more than one entity.
+A common challenge in building distributed applications is achieving consistency across more than one entity.
 Each entity lives in its own isolated transactional boundary, and it is not possible to execute a single transaction that spans multiple entities.
-This is an important property of event-driven architectures as it enables scalability and resilience.
+This is an important property of distributed architectures as it enables scalability and resilience.
 For example, Kalix can instantiate the entity instances on different nodes to spread the load, but that's only possible if each entity is independent of the others.

 However, in some situations it may be necessary for a particular entity field to be unique across all entities.
 For example, a user may have a unique identifier (e.g. social security number) that can be used as a unique entity ID, but may also have an email address that needs to be unique across all users in the system.

 A **Choreography Saga** can be implemented as a solution to this challenge.
-Besides the `UserEntity` we can implement a second entity to act as a barrier.
-This entity, called `UniqueEmailEntity`, will be responsible for Ensuring that each email address is associated with only one user.
-Its unique ID will be the email address itself which provides strong consistency guarantees.
+In addition to the `UserEntity`, we can implement a second entity to act as a barrier.
+This entity, called the `UniqueEmailEntity`, will be responsible for ensuring that each email address is associated with only one user.
+The unique ID of the `UniqueEmailEntity` will be the email address itself.
+Thus, we can guarantee that there is only one instance of this entity per email.

-When a request to create a new `UserEntity` is received, we first check if the email address is in use by first trying to reserve it using the entity barrier, the `UniqueEmailEntity`.
-If it's not already in use, we proceed to create the `UserEntity'.
+When a request to create a new `UserEntity` is received, we first check if the email address is in use by first trying to reserve it using the barrier, the `UniqueEmailEntity`.
+If it's not already in use, we proceed to create the `UserEntity`.
 Once the `UserEntity` has been created, the `UniqueEmailEntity` is marked as CONFIRMED.

 If the email address is already in use, the request to create the `UserEntity` will fail.

 ### Successful Scenario